-During the period 1954-63, hospital costs increased at a faster rate than earnings.
-The differential between these two rates of increase fluctuated widely, being as high as somewhat more than 5 percent in some years and as low as a negative differential of about 1 percent in 1956 (with the next lowest differential being a positive one of about 1 percent in 1962).
-Over the entire 10-year period, the differential of the average annual rate of increase in hospital costs over the average annual rate of increase in earnings was 2.7 percent.
+Since 1957, hospital costs increased at a faster rate than earnings.
+The differential between these two rates of increase fluctuated widely, being as high as about 6 percent in some years and as low as a negative differential of about 1 percent in 1956 (with the next lowest differential being a positive one of about 1 percent in 1962).
+Over the latest 10-year period (1959-68), the differential of the average annual rate of increase in hospital costs over the average annual rate of increase in earnings was 4 percent.
+In the last 2 years, this differential was about $5\frac{1}{2}$ percent.